What we do

 The IHL Moot Court competition seeks to raise awareness of the laws of war.
 It also provides an opportunity for law students to make their case and apply the law in a practical setting of a war crimes tribunal.

-Find out more about the 2017 moot problem.
+Find out more about the Moot Court competition.

 Wars, Laws & Humanity – New Zealand’s engagement with International Humanitarian Law